fleebe/dep-graph/README.md

 It can process a file or a directory.
 For a directory it processes recursively.

+It handles .js and .jsx files only.
+In the future it will handle typescript (.ts) files.

 From root directory where this file is.

 1. install for testing<br>